arielchuri/autozinefier/croak_01.md

 additional training to master.

 **Armor class:**  The barbarian gains an armor class bonus based on their level.
-This bonus is reduced by any armor check penalty or any other agility modifier.
+This bonus does not stack with armor.

 **Attack**: Berserker Die, same as Deed Die but no mighty deeds.
 Max roll on the berserker die and the barbarian goes berserk.
 The player may choose to roll any die lower on the dice chain (make the fight harder to make yourself angrier and more likely to go berserk).
-The player may burn a point of Intelligence to avoid entering Berserker Mode.

-**Berserker**: When facing a threat and rolling the maximum value on the berserker die, the barbarian goes berserk until their are no reachable enemies or they burns 2 points of intelligence.
-A berserk barbarian adds their Fort save to their armor class.
-The barbarian gains an additional action die -1d on the dice chain from their highest action die.
+**Berserker**: When successfully hitting a real threat and rolling the maximum value on the berserker die, the barbarian may go *berserk*.
+The barbarian goes berserk until their are no reachable enemies or they burn 2 points of intelligence.
+If the player chooses, this may be avoided with a will save against the attack roll.

+- A berserk barbarian adds their Fort save to their armor class.
+- The barbarian gains an additional action die -1d on the dice chain from their highest action die and that hits and crits on a maximum result.
 This action may be used during the current round.

-Going berserk imposes the following additional modifiers to saving throws; +2 Fort, +2 Reflex, -2 Will.
+- Going berserk imposes the following additional modifiers to saving throws; +2 Fort, +2 Reflex, -2 Will.

 It is not possible to enter berserk mode at will.
 In other words, the roll that goes berserk must be against a real threat.